Victoria-Pinzhen-Liao/parallel-programming-in-scala/README.md

 #### Deadlock avoidance

-Deadlock avoidance does not impose any conditions as seen in prevention but, here each resource request is carefully analyzed to see whether it could be safely fulfilled without causing deadlock.
+Deadlock avoidance does not impose any conditions as seen in prevention, but each resource request is carefully analyzed to see whether it could be safely fulfilled without causing deadlock.

-Deadlock avoidance requires that the operating system be given in advance additional information concerning which resources a process will request and use during its lifetime.
+Deadlock avoidance requires that the operating system be given additional information concerning which resources a process will request and use during its lifetime.

-**Algorithm:** [Banker's algorithm](https://en.wikipedia.org/wiki/Banker%27s_algorithm): analyzes each and every request by examining that there is no possibility of deadlock occurrence in the future if the requested resource is allocated.
+**Algorithm:** [Banker's algorithm](https://en.wikipedia.org/wiki/Banker%27s_algorithm): analyzes each request by examining that there is no possibility of deadlock occurrence in the future if the requested resource is allocated.

 **Drawback**:   its requirement of information in advance about how resources are to be requested in the future.
-One of the most used deadlock avoidance algorithm is
+One of the most used deadlock avoidance algorithms is

  #### Deadlock Solution Code Example

-For the example we used in the deadlock Code example, one approach is to always acquire resources in the same order.
+For the example we used in the deadlock Code example, one approach is always to acquire resources in the same order.
 This assumes an ordering relationship on the resources.

 ```scala
 package week1.LectureExample